Mom, it’s time for the quiz again!

 It seems little sister Megan bought a sheep online…

 Shana!!!!!
 We really have to move on!!!!!

 I was just going to talk about the “Dick Van Dyke Show”!

 Oh.
 Well that’s different.
 Never mind!
-Did you know that Dick Van Dyke is supporting Bernie Sanders?
+Did you know that Dick Van Dyke is supporting Bernie Sanders for president?

 It seems that Dan Schneider was a fan of the “Dick Van Dyke Show”.

 We’re back to Dan Schneider?????

 Mom, if you can possibly be patient, I was trying to say that Dan Schneider…